py-bots/autopylot/README.md

-## Welcome to Auto-Pylot , Made in India with &#10084;&#65039;
+## Welcome to My-AutoPylot , Made in India with &#10084;&#65039;

 <br>

 <img src="https://raw.githubusercontent.com/py-bots/media-pyles/main/autopylot/Auto%20Pylot%20Figlet%20Dark.png">

-# What is Auto-Pylot?
+# What is My-AutoPylot?

 PyBots is an Indian firm based in Vadodara, Gujarat.
-Auto-Pylot is a product developed based on Python.
+My-AutoPylot is a product developed based on Python.
 Its a RPA framework for developers and common people to create Software BOTs.
 Using AI, we're working on Common Man's RPA.

 <!-- #### Check out Project Status